sergeytigrikow/dinamo82/README.md

 * Whitelisting of Fixed IPs
 ## Configuring Plugin
 To start using a LoadView Load Test Scenario to test your build in Jenkins, you must have an active Dotcom-Monitor account and a configured Test Scenario.
+*Please open a* [support ticket](https://user.dotcom-monitor.com/Ticket/HistoryTicket.aspx) *to enable access to the API from your IP addresses.*
 1. Login to the Dotcom-Monitor LoadView account.
 2. In LoadView, create your LoadView UID under **Account > Integrations > Add Integration > Stress Testing Web API**.
 Copy the integration UID.
 ![Integratio UID](docs/images/integration.png)